You are here:

 Although a cure is not imminent, researchers are making headway toward a better understanding of the disease.
 This increased understanding will likely lead the way to better treatments for alopecia areata and eventually a way to cure it or even prevent it.

 The National Institutes of Health (NIH) and other organizations support research into the disease and its treatment.
 Here are some promising areas of research:

 - Developing animal models.
 This is a critical step toward understanding any disease, and much progress has been made.
-Researchers have identified an inbred strain of mice that spontaneously develops a condition similar to the adult-onset form of alopecia areata.
-By studying mice with a disease similar to human alopecia areata, researchers hope to learn more about the mechanism of the disease and eventually develop immune system treatments for the disease in people.
+By studying mice with problems similar to those encountered in human alopecia areata, researchers hope to learn more about the mechanism of the disease and eventually develop treatments for the disease in people.

 - Studying hair follicle development.
-By studying how hair follicles form in mouse embryos, researchers hope to gain a better understanding of hair growth cycle biology that may lead to treatments for the underlying disease process.
+By studying how hair follicles form, develop, and cycle through growth and resting phases, researchers hope to gain a better understanding of hair growth cycle biology that may lead to treatments for the underlying disease process.

 - Understanding stem cell biology.
 Epithelial stem cells are immature cells that are responsible for regenerating and maintaining a variety of tissues, including the skin and the hair follicles.
 Stem cells in the follicle appear to be spared from injury in alopecia areata, which may explain why the potential for regrowth is always there in people with the disease.
 By studying the biology of these cells, scientists hope to gain a better understanding of factors that trigger the disease.